mkdolan/demorepo/README.md

 1. numbered list
 2. numbered list
-3. It's always better to ask three questions
+3. It's always better to ask three questions.
 4. This is the 4th one.

 **Bold**

 *Italics*